• 1 February 2020

 The impact of obesity on your body is complex and involves an increase in many different hormones and biochemicals.
 One of the biggest factors linking obesity and PAD, however, is inflammation.

-It’s also important to know that obesity is associated with PAD that progresses to cause critical limb ischemia.
+It’s also important to know that obesity is associated with PAD which progresses to cause critical limb ischemia.
 Obese patients are much more likely to develop critical limb ischemia compared to those with a healthy weight.

 Losing weight can lower your risk for PAD, improve arterial function in your legs, and prevent critical limb ischemia.